 Reaffirm the Proclamation of a Local Emergency due to tree mortality in Tulare County Resolution No. 2015-0850.

 SUMMARY:

 On October 6, 2015, Tulare County proclaimed a Local Emergency due to tree mortality.
 The unprecedented tree mortality in our area appears to be caused in part by years of prolonged drought, which in turn caused a significant number of trees to die or become stressed and unable to defend against insect and disease infestations.
 On October 30, 2015, the Governor proclaimed a State of Emergency due to tree mortality for several counties, including Tulare County.
 Two and a half years later, the tree mortality emergency continues to present severe threats to the health and safety of residents and visitors to Tulare County.
-The latest Aerial Detection Survey results released on December 11, 2017, show that the number of dead or dying trees has doubled since June, 2016, with an estimated 25.2 million dead or dying trees in Tulare County and 129 million Statewide.
+The latest Aerial Detection Survey results presented on February 11, 2019, show that the number of dead or dying trees continues to increase, with a cumulative estimate of 28.95 million dead or dying trees in Tulare County and 147.6 million Statewide.

 Tulare County continues to facilitate a local Tree Mortality Task Force and actively participates in the State's Forest Management Task Force and many of its working groups, harnessing the collective efforts of numerous local, State, and Federal partners, as well as utilities, subject matter experts, and relevant private interests, to better respond in a coordinated, mutually-beneficial fashion.
 The County continues to work with funding agencies representatives both within and outside these Task Forces in order to secure grant funding in support of additional tree removal activities.

+SUBJECT: Reaffirm Resolution No.2015-0850, adopted October 6, 2015.

+DATE: April 30, 2019

 Over the past two and a half years, the Resource Management Agency (RMA), Fire Department, and County Parks have collaborated with the California Department of Forestry and Fire Protection (CAL FIRE) and continue to undertake projects to remove hazard trees threatening public infrastructure such as County road rights-of-way.
 Similar efforts by the California Department of Transportation (CalTrans), United States Forest Service, and National Park Service continue within their respective jurisdictions, and utility companies continue to remove hazard trees threatening power lines, including service drops on private property.

 Each of these stakeholder efforts are critical to improving public safety by mitigating falling debris hazards and reducing wildfire risk.
 As demonstrated by numerous fires such as the Pier, Cedar, and Rough Fires in Tulare County, as well as numerous major fires elsewhere in the State, Tulare County and California continue to experience significant wildfire threat, however, mitigation efforts such as hazard tree removal have been shown to reduce the risks that falling trees and wildfires pose to life and safety, in part by protecting infrastructure and critical evacuation routes.

 As of the end of 2018, the County has completed removal of 6,348 hazard trees in the areas of Parker Pass, Balch Park/Bear Creek, Ponderosa, Eshom Valley/Hartland, Posey, Sugarloaf, and Panorama Heights.
 The County's tree removal activities continue to focus on protecting critical evacuation routes.
 Current and planned future work in Phase III is focused on the areas of the Western Divide Highway, Silver City, South Fork, and Camp Nelson, as well as additional removals in the areas of Posey and Hartland.

 The immediate and long-term ramifications of widespread tree mortality continue to adversely impact the health and safety of Tulare County residents and visitors, and may have an adverse impact on Tulare County's economy.
 As such, staff recommends that the Board of Supervisors reaffirm the existence of a Local Emergency, as required by Government Code §8630(c).

 FISCAL IMPACT/FINANCING: